BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <p>
 For some reason, I thought camping in the woods for the night, without a tent or whatever, was a good idea.
 I sat and read from a book for a bit.
-Nearby, I saw a piece of amber from a tree.
+Nearby, I saw a piece of resin from a tree.
-The amber was, as I recall, roughly heart-shaped, and it reminded me of a person in whom I had a romantic interest, and whom I later dated.
+The resin was, as I recall, roughly heart-shaped, and it reminded me of a person in whom I had a romantic interest, and whom I later dated.
 </p>

 <hr/>